zhifanl/UofC_ENSF409_Project/README.md

 # To Run the program
 1. clone the code
+2. Must have the jar files placed in the same directory as edu.
-2. javac edu/ucalgary/ensf409/MySystem.java
+3. javac -cp .:mysql-connector-java-8.0.23.jar edu/ucalgary/ensf409/MySystem.java
-3. java edu/ucalgary/ensf409/MySystem
+4. java -cp .:mysql-connector-java-8.0.23.jar edu/ucalgary/ensf409/MySystem

 * main method is in MySystem.java
 * How to run this program: